Search

 • Always check the label before using a product.

 • Read and follow instructions carefully.
-If there is anything you do not understand, ask your pool product supplier for help.
+If there is anything you do not understand, ask your employer, manager or pool product supplier for help.

 • Keep all hazardous products or chemicals out of the reach of children and pets.